 \begin{thm}[\cite{T}] Let $\mathcal{C}\rightarrow B$ be a family of curves.
 Then the cogenus is an upper semicontinuous function on $B$.
 Local versality is an open condition and in a locally versal family the locus of $\delta$-nodal curves is dense in the locus of curves with cogenus at least $\delta$.
 In particular, the locus of curves of cogenus $\delta$ in a locally versal family has codimension $\delta$. \end{thm}

 As we are working with the cogenus we would like to have a result that allows us not to care about $p_a(\overline{C})$.
 In \cite{L} Laumon showed that any curve singularity can be found on a rational curve.
-We will see that there exist an analogous result for families, that is given a family of curves $\mathcal{C}\rightarrow B$ then around a point $b_0\in B$ one can find a different family of rational curves such that $\mathcal{C}'_{b_0}=\mathcal{C}_{b_0}$ and the two families induce the same deformations of the singularities of the central fiber.
-This is a consequence of the following proposition:
+Moreover, given a family of curves $\mathcal{C}\rightarrow B$, then around any point $b_0\in B$ one can find a different family $\pi':\mathcal{C}'\rightarrow B'$ of rational curves such that $\mathcal{C}'_{b_0}$ is rational with the same singularities\footnote{By having the same singularities, we mean that the completions of local rings at two corresponding singular points (see Definition \ref{lps}) are isomorphic.} as $\mathcal{C}_{b_0}$ and the two families induce the same deformations of the singularities of the central fiber.
+This is a consequence of the following proposition.

-\begin{prop}[\cite{FGVs}] The map from the base of a versal deformation of an integral locally planar curve to the product of the versal deformations of its singularities is a smooth surjection. \end{prop}